Last Updated on September 28, 2020 by Facundo

-This is a question I asked myself a long time ago and I assume that many of you have the same question now, so, I did a lot of research on the matter and I intend on sharing what I found out!
+This is a question I asked myself a long time ago and I assume that many of you have the same question now, so, I did a lot of research on the matter and I intend on sharing what I found out with you here!

 In this post I will explain exactly IF you need one, as well as giving you a good idea of what a microphone preamp does, how much it costs, how to use it with your audio interface, etc.